AIX Monitoring

 Root cause in seconds

-Capacity & reliability
+Capacity & chargeback

-Bundle Pricing
+Suite Pricing

 What’s included

-• Documentation, installation guide, integration examples
+• Documentation, installation guides, integration examples

 Specs & Requirements

-Operating System IBM AIX 7.1, 7.2, 7.3
+Operating System OS agents: IBM AIX 7.1, 7.2, 7.3 · power-hmc-exporter runs on a central Linux x86-64 or AIX host

 Architecture IBM Power Systems (POWER7 and later)

-Footprint < 8 MB RSS combined (5 MB exporter + 3 MB agent), < 1% CPU each
+Footprint < 8 MB RSS per LPAR for both agents (5 MB exporter + 3 MB agent), < 1% CPU each · power-hmc-exporter: one lightweight central process

 Backends Prometheus 2.x or 3.x · Grafana Loki 2.x or 3.x